Enhancing Docker Image Security in Bitbucket Pipelines¶

 View Results in AccuKnox SaaS¶

-Step 2: After clicking on the image name, the user will be able to see the metadata for the image that was built during the workflow execution.
+Step 2: After clicking on the image name, the user will see the metadata for the image that was built during the workflow execution.

 Step 3: In the Vulnerabilities